How does social media impact adolescent mental health?

 Are you interested in helping us understand how social media use influences mental health during adolescence?

-Join us in examining the "Causal Effects of Exposure to Social Media in Adolescent Mental Health,” a vital longitudinal study led by Dr. Kostadin Kushlev, Assistant Professor of Psychology at Georgetown University.
+Join us in examining the "Causal Effects of Exposure to Social Media on Adolescent Mental Health,” a vital longitudinal study conducted at Georgetown University.
 Generously funded by the National Institute of Mental Health (NIMH), this research aims to shed light on crucial aspects of adolescent mental health in relation to social media use.

 You and your child may be eligible to participate in this study if you are the parent of a 10-14-year-old who is about to receive their first smartphone!